-Caitlin K. Maynard
+Caitlin K. Maynard, Guest Blogger:

-Some of us with Hydrocephalus have the added stress of learning differences.
+Some of us with hydrocephalus have the added stress of learning differences.
 These factors come into play when we start thinking about college.
 Should I go to a big school or a small school?
 Should I stay close to home or go far away?
 Your distance away from home depends on your neurosurgeon and those around you.
 In my opinion, it is most important to find a place where you are comfortable, your learning differences will be supported, and you will have access to the medical care you need.

 Finding a college where your learning differences will be supported can be a challenge.
 Here are some tips for overcoming challenges you might encounter:

-- It is helpful to access your support systems to find the best college, which can lead to a good graduate school, and successful career.
+- It is helpful to access your support systems to find the best college, which can lead to a good graduate school, and a successful career.
 These supports are guidance counselors and educational psychologists who can guide you towards a career.
 These types of professionals can help you look at colleges in a systematic manner.
-They will help you look at the colleges in the geographical area you want to apply.
+They will help you look at the colleges in the geographical area you want to apply to.

 - Look at the size colleges you want that will support your learning disabilities.
 This way you will only look at colleges that are suitable for you.